 This easy vegetarian sausage casserole is your new favourite comfort food.
 Bulk out with butter beans and serve with mash for a filling dinner.

-If this isn’t the perfect thing to cook on a cold weekend then I don’t know what is 🔥
+If this isn't the perfect thing to cook for a family meal on a cold weekend then I don't know what is 🔥

 Now, before we kick off, let's just clear something up.
 You can totally make this sausage casserole with meat sausages if you prefer.
 I chose to use vegetarian sausages for various reasons.

 First, because I'm not that into meat sausages, I don't know what it is about them but they just don't really appeal.

 Secondly, as I've mentioned several times on the blog, Will and I are trying to cut down how much meat we eat.
 We didn't eat huge amounts before but we've now almost completely cut it out of our cooking and only have it a) when we're really craving it or b) on special occasions/when eating out.